pebreo/pebreo.github.io/midgame/part3-polyamory.md

 So, for women the "prime" years for establishing themselves professionally, acquiring skills, experience, and climbing the career ladder coincide with the peak window for fertility.

+Pregnancy and childbirth are time-consuming enough and resource-intensive enough, even more so if we want to raise happy, healthy, well-adjusted humans.

-**Societal expectations:**  Depending on a society's mores and norms for gender roles, women are expected to take the primary role in the household.
+**Societal expectations:**  Depending on a country's mores and norms for gender roles, women are expected to take the primary role in the household.

-Specifically, who should do the cooking, cleaning, household chores, ... pregancy and childbirth are time-consuming enough if we want to raise happy, healthy, well-adjusted humans.
+Specifically, who should do the cooking, cleaning, household chores, and child-rearing?

 **Economic forces:**  Economic realities often stack the deck against families.
 The high cost of living, stagnant wages, and a lack of affordable childcare options make raising children a significant financial strain.
 Many families simply cannot afford to have multiple children on a single income, forcing women to choose between career advancement and financial security for their families.